VictoriiaShtyreva/EventManagementApiApp/README.md

 4. **Update Configuration Files**

-   Copy `appsettings.json` to `appsettings.Development.json` and update the necessary fields:
+   Create `appsettings.json` and copy to `appsettings.Development.json` and update the necessary fields:

    ```json
    {